Robert Raymond Cook: Murders, trial, and execution

 It's murder when the innocent die, at the end of a rope.

 After officials declined to grant a reprieve, Robert was hanged at the Fort Saskatchewan Provincial Gaol just after midnight on November 15, 1960.
-He was pronounced dead at 12:19 AM.
+He was pronounced dead at 12:19 am.
+He had been baptised into the Lutheran faith the night prior to his execution.
 The case has been the subject of several books and two plays.